uyllii/iSpindel-TCP-Server/README_en.md

 #### Ubidots Forwarding

 	UBIDOTS = 1
-	UBI_USE_ISPINDLE_TOKEN = 1
+	UBI_USE_ISPINDEL_TOKEN = 1
 	UBI_TOKEN = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

 **UBIDOTS** = 0 will switch off Ubidots Forwarding.
-**UBI\_TOKEN** is where you can globally (i.e. for all your devices) enter your personal Ubidots Token (see iSpindle docs).
+**UBI\_TOKEN** is where you can globally (i.e. for all your devices) enter your personal Ubidots Token (see iSpindel docs).
-In more recent versions (beginning with 1.3.3) it is recommended to enter your Ubidots token within the iSpindel's Configuration and use the default UBI_USE_ISPINDLE_TOKEN parameter setting of "1" (true), so that the Script will use this entry instead, for each iSpindel individually, as is the case with the standard (direct) connection.
+In more recent versions (beginning with 1.3.3) it is recommended to enter your Ubidots token within the iSpindel's Configuration and use the default UBI_USE_ISPINDEL_TOKEN parameter setting of "1" (true), so that the Script will use this entry instead, for each iSpindel individually, as is the case with the standard (direct) connection.

 Your data should now show up in Ubidots as usual, plus you have it available locally to fiddle around with.
 Ubidots will not know the difference and even create new devices just as well.